oguzhankaymak/Shoptiks/README.md

 | @testing-library/react-native | 7.2.0   |

 ### Purpose Of Project
+The user can perform the following actions:
+- Able to display product list and product detail
+- Able to cart operations (product add, product delete and complete order)
+- Able to display last orders

-- User can shop, contact us and display last orders.
+- Able to contact us

 So Shoptiks is a simple shopping application.

 ### API